OC MEMORIAL FUNDS

 Kent was a Cub Scout and played the position of catcher on the Little League baseball team.
 Kent's grandparents, Wesley and Beth Woodward, donated a gift of land to the NLOC in his memory.
 Given Kent's love of baseball, memorial donations made in his memory were used to build a Little League field on the land now known as Woodward Park.

-Ken'ts memorial fund has been used for various needs of the NLOC over the years and continues to grow from the continued support of his family and friends.
+Kent's Memorial Fund has been used for various needs of the OC over the years and continues to grow from the continued support of his family and friends.